hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Padding of IXFR responses

-NOTE: As with AXFR not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?
+QUESTION FOR US: As with AXFR not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?

 The goal of padding AXFR responses would be to obfuscate the incremental changes